docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ---

-There is more to spam analysis than meets the eye: we have not covered the [Bayes training and filters][www::rspamd-docs-bayes] here, nor have we discussed [Sieve rules for e-mails that are marked as spam][docs::spam-to-junk].
+There is more to spam analysis than meets the eye: we have not covered the [Bayes training and filters][rspamd-docs::bayes] here, nor have we discussed [Sieve rules for e-mails that are marked as spam][docs::spam-to-junk].

 Even the calculation of the score with the individual symbols has been presented to you in a simplified manner.
 But with the knowledge from above, you're equipped to read on and use Rspamd confidently.
 Keep on reading to understand the integration even better - you will want to know about your anti-spam software, not only to keep the bad e-mail out, but also to make sure the good e-mail arrive properly!

 ### Workers

-The proxy worker operates in [self-scan mode][www::rspamd-docs-proxy-self-scan-mode].
+The proxy worker operates in [self-scan mode][rspamd-docs::proxy-self-scan-mode].
 This simplifies the setup as we do not require a normal worker.
 You can easily change this though by [overriding the configuration by DMS](#providing-custom-settings-overriding-settings).

 DMS does not set a default password for the controller worker.
 You may want to do that yourself.
 In setups where you already have an authentication provider in front of the Rspamd webpage, you may want to [set the `secure_ip ` option to `"0.0.0.0/0"` for the controller worker](#with-the-help-of-a-custom-file) to disable password authentication inside Rspamd completely.